LisaDziuba/Women-Made-It/README.md

 * [The Year of the Looking Glass](https://medium.com/the-year-of-the-looking-glass) - a collection of essays by Julie Zhuo on design, building products, and observing life.
 [Julie](https://twitter.com/joulee ) is Facebook Product design VP.
 * [Joanna Ngai Medium](https://medium.com/@ngai.yt) - Joanna is UX Designer at Microsoft, sharing learnings around UX & UI design, public speaking, design process and diversity.

+### Communities
+* [Women Who Design](https://womenwho.design/) - a Twitter directory of accomplished women in the design industry.
+It aims to help people find notable and relevant voices to follow on Twitter by parsing Twitter bios for popular keywords.

 ## iOS Development
 Coming soon...

+This repo was created by @LisaDziuba and @Valianka.
+Website was designer and developed by @berezovskycom.